 Preparing wheat for milling involves two main actions:

 At the mill, the first action is carried out by a series of steps which separate the good grain from everything else (other seeds, straw and dust, stones, metal parts, etc.).
 "Hard" impurities such as stones and metal items must be removed in order to avoid damaging the mill's rollers.
 It would be unthinkable for any serious miller to send stones into the grinders.
 The same rule applies to laboratory grinding where, again, the sample must be cleaned before any further action.
-A machine like the Quatuor 2 is particularly suitable for this task.

 The "grind-able" parts are most often composed of other seeds that are removed during cleaning according to their size or density.
 The objective is to provide the purest wheat flour (or semolina) possible, without including foreign seeds which may also occasionally be harmful (e.g. ergot, which is toxic in high doses and are regulated in cereals, in Europe).